 with moderator Frederica Hall

 The Flagstaff Arts Council will host open sessions for artists to draw from a live model in the main gallery at the Coconino Center for the Arts.
-The eight-week series is for those artists who would like to practice drawing or other art working from a live model but do not wish to have instruction.
-Participants may register to attend all eight sessions at a discounted rate: $125 for Arts Council members and students, or $145 for the public.
+The four-week series is for those artists who would like to practice drawing or other art working from a live model but do not wish to have instruction.
+Participants may register to attend all four sessions at a discounted rate: $72 (Arts Council Members receive 10% off!) .
 Otherwise, participants may sign up for individual dates at $18/session for members and $20/session for nonmembers.
+Drop-in’s welcome!

 Please note that there is NO instruction provided.
 Frederica Hall will be the moderator and help direct the model and take requests from participants on poses and timing.
 Other than that, participants are on their own to draw or create using the model as inspiration.
 No materials are provided.
 Participants are encouraged to bring easels to use.
 Some drawing horses are available on a first-come-first-served basis.
 Advance registration is strongly encouraged even for a single date; drop-ins are welcome but may be turned away if the session is full.